 Campinas, SP, Brazil

 Free Software Evangelist.
 GNU speaker.
 Recipient of FSF's 2016 Award for the Advancement of Free Software.
-FSF and FSF Latin America board member.
+FSF Latin America board member.
 LibrePlanet São Paulo activist.
 0G foreseer.
 Maintainer of GNU Linux-libre, and co-maintainer of the GNU Compiler Collection, GNU binutils and GNU libc.
+Libre-SOC contributor.
 GNU tools engineer at AdaCore.

 Jackson S de Jesus likes this.

 - #GNU #Linux-libre 5.10.5-gnu, 5.4.87-gnu, and 4.19.165-gnu sources and #Freesh .debs are now available, sorry about the long delay; source tarballs and patches are now being compressed for release, and will also be published when they're ready